M. T. Vasudevan Nair: Film career

-M. T. Vasudevan Nair is one of the most distinguished and well accepted script writers and directors in Malayalam cinema.
+MT is one of the most distinguished and well accepted script writers and directors in Malayalam cinema.
 He has directed seven films and written the screenplay for around 54 films.
 He won the National Film Award for Best Screenplay four times for: Oru Vadakkan Veeragatha (1989), Kadavu (1991), Sadayam (1992), and Parinayam (1994), which is the most by anyone in the screenplay category.

-MT wrote his first screenplay, in 1965 for Murappennu, at the behest of producer Shobhana Parameswaran Nair.
+MT wrote his first screenplay in 1965 for Murappennu, at the behest of producer Shobhana Parameswaran Nair.
 The film was an adaptation of his story "Snehathinte Mukhangal".
 The Hindu described it as "a well-made film with a compelling plot" and as "one of the most significant films in the history of Malayalam cinema".

 MT was the first and foremost script writer in Malayalam who wrote screenplays after having learnt cinema as a distinctive visual art which has its own language, grammar and structure.
 It was only after he began writing screenplays the Malayali viewers began to consider film script as a distinctive genre which has its own genuine features.
-Also, it was M.T who elevated this medium of writing as a literary from.
+Also, it was M.T who elevated this medium of writing as a literary form.